-If you reload long enough the draw to cast your own bullets becomes almost impossible to resist, its one thing to assemble to bullets, but to actually make them is something entirely different (and next comes swaging, but I am still trying to convince the wife to let me spend that money).
-Casting is relatively simple, but when you start using cast lead in high velocity rounds like what you encounter in rifles you have to ensure that the bullet does not get eroded by the hot gasses, or stripped bare by the rifling leaving heavy lead accumulations in your barrel.
+If you reload long enough the draw to cast your own bullets becomes almost impossible to resist.
+It is one thing to assemble to bullets.
+However, to actually make them is something entirely different.
+After that comes swaging.
+Unfortunately, I am still trying to convince the wife to let me spend that money.
+Casting is relatively simple.
+But when you start using cast lead in high velocity rounds you have to ensure that the bullet does not get eroded by the hot gasses.
+Additionally, you must prevent it from being stripped bare by the rifling leaving heavy lead accumulations in your barrel.

-The process is pretty simple, and the video below shows it all, but I will tell you that I left a step out in the video because I was going to try tumble lubing the bullets after I installed the checks (did not work like I had thought).
-If you have a pan lube bullet, then you will need to go ahead and lube it before you install the checks.
-You will need to wipe as much lube off the base as possible before you install the check, but other wise the video shows all the steps.
+If you have a pan lube bullet, you will need to go ahead and lube it before you install the checks.
+You will need to wipe as much lube off the base as possible before you install the check, but otherwise the video shows all the steps.

 Internet searches I have done while researching this video say to run the bullet in backwards to allow the check to be swaged first, but I got pretty good results (as well as it being much easier) to run the bullets in tip first just like I was simply sizing them.